nubsuki/YouTube-Downloader/Readme.md

 ### Notes:
 - After pressing the **Download** button, it might take a few seconds for the download to start.
 - If you want to download another video, make sure to repeat the process by pasting the new URL and pressing **Fetch Qualities** again.
 - Fetching video qualities can take **5–20 seconds**, depending on the video.
-Please be patient.
 - If the application shows "Not Responding" during the quality-fetching process, don't worry—this is normal, and it will resume functioning once the fetching process is complete.

 ---